Insert mode

 • Ctrl+x followed by Ctrl+l autocomplete line based on matching lines in the backward direction

 info If more than one line matches, they are displayed using a popup menu.
-You can use / arrow keys or Ctrl+p/Ctrl+n to move through this list.
-You can also use Ctrl+l to move up the list.
+In addition to the options seen in the previous section, you can also use Ctrl+l to move up the list.

 Autocomplete assist